-The best selfie sticks for your smartphone, GoPro or full-size camera
+The best selfie sticks in 2025: for your smartphone, GoPro or full-size camera

-A selfie stick makes it easy to take group and individual self-portraits or shoot from higher viewpoints for a bird's-eye-like view while including more expansive backgrounds
+A selfie stick makes it easy to take group and individual self-portraits or shoot from up high for a bird's-eye view, while including more expansive backgrounds, and these are the best!

 We all take selfies, but holding your phone or camera at arm's length to include yourself in the shot rarely gives a flattering image, with the combination of a wide-angle view and shooting up close exaggerating facial features, not to mention forcing an awkward pose with an outstretched arm.
 A selfie stick enables you to shoot yourself from a much more natural distance and is great for including yourself in group shots, as well as shooting from up high for an aerial view or to clear lofty obstacles.

-The best selfie sticks will extend to a decent length while packing away small enough to fit in a rucksack, so investing in one of the best selfie sticks not only enables you to take excellent pictures and videos in comfort but can open up a whole new world of photographic possibilities.
+Investing in one of the best selfie sticks not only enables you to take pictures and videos of yourself in comfort but can open up a whole new world of photographic possibilities.
 With so many selfie stick options on the market, I'm here to help you find the best one for your needs and budget…

 The Quick List